nixonjoshua98/dinosaur-boids-game/README.md

-LAN shooter with boid simulation + optimisations
+LAN Shooter with Boid Simulation + Optimisations
 -
 Built for the **Advaned Games Computing** module.